AndreaDiotallevi/motorway/readme.md

 ```

 ![pm2 monitoring](./docs/pm2-monitoring.png)

+In addition, high availability is ensured by deploying the application to multiple availability zones.

 <!-- To make sure the application is of production grade, the application will be deployed using AWS Elastic Beanstalk, which is also already used at Motorway.